 Why are there two lighthouses at Cape Point?
 Surely, one is enough?
 Unfortunately, it wasn’t.
 The Old Lighthouse on the highest point of the promontory was first lit in 1860.
 While it seemed a sensible place to put a lighthouse, this area is known for its heavy fog banks.
 So the lighthouse was often above the clouds and the ships couldn’t see it, resulting in some disasters.

 To solve this problem, they built the New Lighthouse at the very end of the promontory, much closer to sea level.
 This lighthouse was first lit in 1919.

-The Two Oceans Restaurant* is a very well rated fine dining place for lunch, right on the Cape Point promontory.
+The Two Oceans Restaurant* is a very well-rated fine dining place for lunch, right on the Cape Point promontory.
 The views from the deck over False Bay are splendid.
-The restaurant is currently closed due to the Covid pandemic and the low number of tourists, but the take-away food shop will continue to trade Friday to Sunday.
+There’s also a take-away food shop which has longer opening hours.